×

 Creating a Secret and IAM Access Policies

-1. Create a secret in Secrets Manager:
+1. Create a secret in Secrets Manager by running the following command:

 $ SECRET_ARN=$(aws --region "$REGION" secretsmanager create-secret \